Electron localisation in static and time-dependent one-dimensional model systems: Introduction

-In this Rapid Communication, we explore the variation in localization for a range of ground-state and time-dependent systems.
-Using a new measure of localization, calculated from the MB wavefunction, we find a suprising degree of delocalization when we perturb the system with a strong electric field.
-We then compare it with the usual formulation of the electron localization function (ELF), often used to characterize electron localization in DFT calculations \cite{savin1997elf}.
-We find that this ELF correctly describes localization across a range of ground-state systems, but fails in time-dependent problems where delocalization occurs due to electron collisions.
+In this paper, we explore the variation in localisation for a range of ground-state and time-dependent systems.
+To assess the merits of different descriptions of localisation, we introduce a comprehensive measure, calculated from the exact many-body wavefunction.
+Using this, we evaluate the reliability of the usual formulation of the electron localisation function (ELF), often used to characterize electron localisation in DFT calculations \cite{savin1997elf}.
+We find that this ELF correctly describes localisation across a range of ground-state systems, but fails in time-dependent situations where strong delocalisation occurs due to electron collisions.
 These errors are not present, however, if the ELF is formulated from the true pair density.